Saranyajothy/jk-occupational-therapy/README.md

 - What we do page gives meticulous service and assessment of the OT.

-- When an enquiry form is submitted, a confirmation message appears with a Thank you note and a link to return back to the home page.
+- When an appointment is booked, they get a  succes note.

 ## Logo
-- The logo has a symbol which denotes the power of the feminine.
+- The logo has a symbol which denotes the power o.
 - The name of the dance school is on the logo next to the symbol.

 ## Navigation